shah-harshil-07/Laravel-Angular-Demo/README.md

 4). npm install

 # Step 5
 Make a virtualhost path pointing to the public directory of this project.
-Uncomment the keys imageUrl and localhostUrl and set the values of those keys according to the instructions written over there.
+Uncomment the keys imageUrl and localhostUrl in environments/environment.ts and set the values of those keys according to the instructions written over there.

 # Step 6
 Run ng s -o command in the terminal.